Hasuzawa/central_repository/README.md

 - dynamic routing, static generation.
 Any data that is static can and should be fetched and done at build time.
 - automatically generated Table of Content and project feeds.
 - dark mode.
 Less eye fatigue, heat and energy for the same experience.
-- localStorage.
-Likely an overkill for what can be done in one click.
 - Figma prototype.
 First time using Figma.
 It has list, scrolling, page transition and interactive button.
 - cypress testing.
 I have used Jest before but cypress is even more powerful.
 - high accessibility.
 The whole site can be navigated by [tab] and [enter/return] key alone.